 3: Sit with good posture.
 Place your hands in Anjali mudra (prayer position).
 Gently lower your chin as though praying.
 Close your eyes but leave a very slight opening.

 4: Focus on the Ajna chakra (third eye chakra located between the eyebrows).

 5: Recite a kundalini mantra, which are written in the sacred Indian language of Gurmukhi.
 The exact mantra you choose doesn’t matter too much.
 You can use “Om” if you like.

-6: Breath mindfully, inhaling and exhaling through the nose while focusing on the sensation of breathing.
-Gradually slow your breathing such that inhales and exhales last approximately four seconds (so one breath will take 8 seconds).
+6: Breathe mindfully, inhaling and exhaling through the nose while focusing on the sensation of breathing.
+Gradually slow your breathing such that inhales and exhales last approximately four seconds.
+Hence, one breath will take 8 seconds.
 Mindfully observe how your breath creates energy in your body.

 7: Add a mudra (hand position).
 For beginners I recommend using Gyan mudra.
-This is the iconic meditation mudra in which the thumbs and second finger touch and the remaining fingers are held out straight.
+This is the iconic meditation mudra in which the thumbs and second fingers touch, and the remaining fingers are held out straight.
 The hands are placed gently on the lap.

 8: Breathe in parts.
 When breathing in, breathe in in 4 individuals inhales.
 And then breathe out on another four individual exhales.
 As you inhale, draw your naval towards your spine.

 9: If your mind wanders, gently guide your focus back to your breath.

 11: To conclude your kundalini meditation practise, take one deep inhale and exhale.
 Raise your arms out at full length and relax.

 There are some health risks of Kundalini meditation, especially for beginners.
 You may notice that you’re feeling uncomfortable or slightly dizzy.
 If this occurs, stop.